A military coup: What is happening in Sudan?

 Armed forces detained Sudan's prime minister over his refusal to support their 'coup', after weeks of tensions between military and civilian figures who shared power since the ouster of Omar al Bashir.

-People in Sudan took to the streets protesting against the military's detention of civilian leaders, including Prime Minister Abdalla Hamdok.
+People in Sudan are holding demonstrations to protest against the military's detention of civilian leaders, including Prime Minister Abdalla Hamdok.

 The development comes after weeks of tensions between military and civilian figures who have shared power since the ouster of Omar al Bashir.